The Padlock (Italian fairy tale)

 The Padlock (Italian: Lo catenaccio) is a literary fairy tale written by Giambattista Basile in the Pentamerone, as the ninth story of the second day.
+It is considered to be one of two rewritings of the Graeco-Roman myth of "Cupid and Psyche" by Basile, the other being "Lo turzo d'oro".

-The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, where a heroine loses her husband and must search for him.
+In spite of its origins as a literary tale, it is related to the international cycle of Animal as Bridegroom or The Search for the Lost Husband, in that a human girl marries a supernatural or enchanted husband, loses him and must search for him.
+Similar stories have been collected from oral tradition across the Mediterranean, in Italy, Greece and Spain, and nearby countries.

 Summary

 A woman lives in poverty with her three daughters.
 One day, she sends her daughters to fetch water for them, but her elders try to make the other go in their place.
 Luciella, the youngest, takes the jug and goes to fetch water herself.
 At the fountain, she meets a "handsome slave", who makes a proposition for her: if she comes to live with him in a nearby cave, the man will wash her in pretty things.

 Luciella agrees to his offer, but goes back home to deliver the water to her mother.
 The girl then accompanies the slave to a nearny cave: inside, an underground palace, filled with gold.
 She sleeps in an ornate bed, and, after the candles are put out, someone joins her in bed.
 This continues on for some days.

 One day, Luciella begins to miss home, and the slave agrees to let her pay a visit to her relatives, but bids her not to tell anything about her new life.
 The girl obeys at first: she visits her family, but remains steadfast to her mother and sisters's questions and goes back to the underground palace.
 She visits them time and time again, jealousy creeping even greater in their hearts.
 The fourth time, Luciella's mother and sisters tell her her mysterious bedmate must be a handsome man with a padlock on his body, and convince her to light a candle to check on this padlock.